THESE DOG DAYS

 Cerebellar hypoplasia in dogs is often not noticed at birth and only becomes apparent at around 6 weeks of age when they become more active.
 Dogs with this condition can appear uncoordinated and display jerky movements, or tremors.

-Kindle is a great example of the fact that while there is no treatment for dogs with cerebellar hypoplasia, with a little extra care they can often go on to live happy lives.
+Kindle is a great example of the fact that while there is no treatment for cerebellar hypoplasia in dogs, with a little extra care they can often go on to live happy lives.
 Thanks to Kindle for sharing her experience and advice on how to care for a dog with cerebellar hypoplasia.

 What is a regular day like with Edna?